-Jonathan Biggins is an actor, writer and director, perhaps best known as one of the creators and performers for the STC’s Wharf Revue, now in its twelfth year of annual political satire.
+Jonathan Biggins is an actor, writer and director, perhaps best known as one of the creators and performers for the Sydney Theatre Company’s long-running Wharf Revue.
 As an actor he has worked for all the state theatre companies – credits include Travesties, The White Guard and Ying Tong for STC; The Importance of Being Earnest for MTC; The Mikado and Orpheus in the Underworld for Opera Australia and Essington Lewis: I Am Work for the State Theatre Company of South Australia.
 His film and TV credits include A Few Best Men, Three Men and a Baby Grand and he hosted the ABC TV arts program Critical Mass for two years.

 As a director, Jonathan won a Helpmann award in 2010 for the national tour of Avenue Q and in 2011 he directed Orpheus in the Underworld for Opera SA with a libretto he adapted with Phil Scott.
 Other directing credits include the Wharf Revue, The Republic of Myopia for STC and David Williamson’s Flatfoot for the Ensemble.